 Do You Feel that Sex Alone Meets Your Needs for Intimacy?

 Do you see an inherent value in a close, intimate relationship?
-In my work with sex and porn addicts I often help them understand the idea that there is value in having a deep and personal relationship with someone which happens to include sex.
+In my work as a sex addiction therapist, I often help people in sex addiction recovery understand the idea that there is value in having a deep and personal relationship with someone which happens to include sex.

 You may have regular access to sex through apps like Tinder, but after such an encounter, do you feel understood?
 Has your life been touched in any way by this person’s values and beliefs?